MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/join-datasets.md

  -> some cool graphic explaining the flow of what file has which ID

-* [Mapping file](#to-add-a-mapping-file) - The template maintains privacy rules by using a mapping file that is only accessible outside of Workplace Analytics by the HR manager, who maps an employee's unique identifier, such as a UPN or personnel number to match up with what is used in Workplace Analytics in the HR upload file.
+* [Mapping file](#to-add-a-mapping-file) - The template maintains privacy rules by using a mapping file that is only accessible outside of Workplace Analytics by the HR manager.
+The HR manager maps an unique identifier, such as a UPN or personnel number, for each employee in the mapping file.
-* The HR manager must then add this new unique identifier data column to the HR data upload file that's used in Workplace Analytics.
+* The HR manager must then add this new unique identifier data column for employee records in the HR data upload file that's uploaded into Workplace Analytics.
+For more about HR uploads in Workplace Analytics, see [Prepare organizational data](../setup/prepare-organizational-data.md).
-* [Workplace Analytics query](#to-add-a-query-file) and [Third party data](#to-add-third-party-data) - Then the analyst can select the related Workplace Analytics (WPA) query data to add as a .csv file and the third-party data with the employee ID that the HR manager specified in the mapping file.
+* [Workplace Analytics query](#to-add-a-query-file) and [Third party data](#to-add-third-party-data) - The analyst can then select the related Workplace Analytics (WPA) query data to add as a .csv file and the third-party data with the employee IDs that match up to the unique employee identifiers that the HR manager specified in the mapping file and in the organizational (HR) data uploaded into Workplace Analytics.
-* The template uses the mapping file to combine the two datasets into a join dataset that connects the data records by using join key logic to link the employee HR ID to the Workplace Analytics Person ID.
+* The template uses the mapping file to combine (join) the data from the two data sources into a join dataset that connects the data records by using join key logic that links the employee HR ID to the unique employee ID uploaded into Workplace Analytics.
-* The join dataset then replaces the join key with a new Sequence ID (SEQN column) that connects the data records, but keeps the data de-identified for analysis purposes.
+* The join dataset then replaces the join key (that might possibly identify individual employees) with a new Sequence ID (SEQN column) that connects the data records, but keeps the data de-identified for analysis purposes.

 After the template creates the join dataset, you can download it as a .csv file for analysis.